 - Underwatered apple trees show signs of drought stress in their leaves.

 In order to determine if your apple trees are in desperate need of water, look for signs of underwatering.
-Underwatered apple trees will develop brown spots along the edges of the leaves.
+Underwatered apple trees will develop brown spots along the edges of the leaves and fruit may begin to rot.
 If your tree lacks water, new leaves will grow smaller than the older leaves.
 Early leaf drop is common in apple trees dealing with drought conditions.

 Do Apple Trees Require Lots of Water?